microsoft/vscode-docs/api/language-extensions/syntax-highlight-guide.md

 There are two components to syntax highlighting:

-- Breaking text into a list of tokens and scopes using a grammar
+- Breaking text into a list of tokens
-- Then using a theme to map these scopes to specific colors and styles
+- Using a theme to map the tokens to specific colors and styles

-This document only discusses the first part: breaking text into tokens and scopes that existing color themes can colorize.
-For more information about customizing the styling of different scopes in the editor, see the [Color Theme Guide](/api/extension-guides/color-theme#syntax-colors)
+This document discusses the first part: breaking text into syntax and semantic tokens.

+How tokens are mapped to colors and styles is covered in the [Color Theme Guide](/api/extension-guides/color-theme#syntax-colors).

+## Tokenization

+The tokenization of text is about breaking the text into segments and to classify each segment with a token type.

+VSCode uses a two step approach:

+- [Syntax tokenization](#syntax-tokenization) is based on lexical rules that are expressed as regular expressions contained in a TextMate grammar.
+The TextMate engine runs in the same process as the renderer and tokens are updated as the user types.

+- [Semantic tokenization](#semantic-tokenization) is optional on applied on top of syntax tokens.
+Semantic tokens come from language servers.
+A language server has the full understanding of the source file and can classify each symbol identifier with the symbol it resolves to.
+A constant variable name is rendered as constant throughout the file, not just in its declaration.
+Same for parameter names, property names, class names and so on.
+As language servers take a while to load and analyze the project, semantic tokens come in with a delay.

-## TextMate grammars
+## Syntax tokenization

-VS Code uses [TextMate grammars][tm-grammars] to break text into a list of tokens.
+VS Code uses [TextMate grammars][tm-grammars] as the syntax tokenization engine.
 TextMate grammars are a structured collection of [Oniguruma regular expressions](https://macromates.com/manual/en/regular_expressions) and are typically written as a plist or JSON.
 You can find a good introduction to TextMate grammars [here](https://www.apeth.com/nonblog/stories/textmatebundle.html), and you can take a look at existing TextMate grammars to learn more about how they work.

-### Tokens and scopes
+### TextMate tokens and scopes

 Tokens are one or more characters that are part of the same program element.
 Example tokens include operators such as `+` and `*`, variable names such as `myVar`, or strings such as `"my string"`.